 Find out what their most important characteristics where.

-But is the established consumer and sensory world bracing itself for the future?
-In this interactive workshop, we will explore the disruption which is taking place, how to utilise technology to its best advantage in research, as well as look to the discipline of behavioural science to help us build fuller and more rounded pictures of human experience.
-With live feedback from the audience and interactive exercises, we’ll ask candidly whether consumer and sensory research is fit for purpose in this new age and what we need to do to remain relevant.
+Is the established consumer and sensory world bracing itself for the future?
+In this webinar, we will explore the disruption which is taking place, how to utilise technology to its best advantage in research, as well as look to the discipline of behavioural science to help us build fuller and more rounded pictures of human experience.
+We’ll ask candidly whether consumer and sensory research is fit for purpose in this new age and what we need to do to remain relevant.